 The tax incentives have helped in other locations, most notably in Chicago where the Broadway-bound shows "Kinky Boots" and "Big Fish" took advantage of a tax credit worth up to $500,000 per production.

-The New York tax break affects shows going through their so-called tech periods, the weekslong process in which a production gathers the costumes, choreography and establishes the lighting and musical queues, in the state.
+The new New York tax break affects shows going through their so-called tech periods, the weekslong process in which a production gathers the costumes, tests the sets and choreography and establishes the lighting and musical cues.

 There are believed to be at least eight theaters upstate — in cities like Buffalo and Rochester — that are ideal for teching and launching new plays and musicals.
 The credit, only applicable to shows "outside the city of New York," is also targeted at national tours that start in New York state.